Missouri Nursing Colleges, Degrees & Licenses

 • Enroll online via Nursys to receive APRN recognition through the system

-• Complete a notarized application and a $150 fee to The Missouri State Board of Nursing
+• Complete a notarized application and pay the fee to The Missouri State Board of Nursing

 • Complete the Authorization to Release Confidential Information form and submit it with the application